Honda Oil Dilution

 Luckily for you.
 Most of the owners didn’t report very serious problems with the dilution.
 Yes, there is a mixture of oil and gas.
 But nothing that significant.
 The important thing when you have this engine is to do oil changes more regularly.
 But more on that, we are going to cover later in the article where we will learn about the ways you can try to avoid this problem of Honda oil dilution.

-Now, let’s see what Honda did to sort this problem in US and Canada since these two countries are one of the most affected by the Honda oil dilution.
+Now, let’s see what Honda did to sort this problem in the US and Canada since these two countries are one of the most affected by the Honda oil dilution.

-What Did Honda Do To Fix The Oil Dilution In Canada?
+What Did Honda Do To Fix The Oil Dilution In Canada

 So, we learned what is Honda oil dilution and now let’s see how Honda is tackling this problem in Canada.
 If you are from Canada and you are reading this.
 This will be very useful for you.